supameow/8-Week-SQL-Challenge-2026/case-study-1/solution.md

 | C           | 360 |

 ---
-**Query #10**

-    -- Task 10: In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January
+Task 10: In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January
 ```sql
     select
     s.customer_id,